danfeiX/model-based-papers/readme.md

-This is the list of papers on model-based control that I have read so far.
+A list of papers on model-based control that I have read so far.
 The ones that I particularly liked are marked with :star:.

 **Model Learning and Model-predictive Control (MPC)**
 - [Learning model-based planning from scratch](https://arxiv.org/abs/1707.06170), R. Pascanu and Y.Li et al., Arxiv 2017